 - Publishing course “How to publish in peer-reviewed journals”

-- Blog post #09: What reviewers of your paper first look at
+- Smart Academics Blog #09: What reviewers of your paper first look at

-- Blog post #32: How NOT to react when you receive review reports
+- Smart Academics Blog #32: How NOT to react when you receive review reports

 Do you want to write a journal paper?